The-Web-Scraping-Playbook/awesome-apple-scrapers/README.md

 ---

 ## 🧠 Apple OpsKit
-> Find out everything you need to know to reliably scrape Apple with our new tool: [ScrapeOps Kit](https://scrapeops.io/websites/apple)
+> Find out everything you need to know to reliably scrape Apple with our new tool: [Ops Kit](https://scrapeops.io/websites/apple)

 This kit provides the blueprint for Apple scraping operations:
 - **Overview:** Scraping Summary, Anti-Bots